Raw Milk vs Pasteurized Milk for Cheesemaking (Flavor, Yield + Results)

 Milk quality matters not just for cheese, but for everything you make from it—from butter to yogurt.

-If you’re using good quality whole milk from the store, the difference might not be huge.
+If you’re using good quality store-bought milk, you’ll still get great results—the yield difference just might not be huge.

 Aging and flavor development